Odin Infinity Reels Megaways: Overview

 Aside from that, the changes beneath the surface are significant.
 Odin Infinity is far more volatile than the previous two, while potential makes the others look like chump change.
 Factor in the 12 reel jackpot and max wins now top out at 20,000 times the stake now.
 Odin gave his eye for knowledge, and players get a glimpse of how that might feel trying to trigger free spins.
 Rewards are there, but it can be tough going, a little monotonous in fact while waiting for big wins or features to appear.

 At the end of the day, it feels like the Infinity Reels franchise is evolving.
 Odin is an improvement in the looks department, the theme is well done, and the potential is huge.
 The game can be brutal, not to mention repetitive, ideally making it better suited to patient players or harder-edged gamblers.

-In case you haven't had enough of the Infinity Reels/Megaways combo, ReelPlay has another one for you titled Tiki Infinity Reels Megaways that you might want to have a look at.
+In case you haven't had enough of the Infinity Reels/Megaways combo ReelPlay has another one on offer titled Tiki Infinity Reels Megaways.

 The addition of Megaways doesn’t make a huge change from previous Infinity Reels slots, it’s the visual production that is the showstopper here.